ShimmerEngineering/Shimmer-MATLAB-ID/Readmejavaclasspath.txt

 Configuring Java Class Path for Older MATLAB Versions

-This project requires the use of specific versions of the Apache Commons Math library:
+This project requires the use of specific versions of the Apache Commons Math library in the same directory as MATLAB script:

 - libs/commons-math-2.2.jar